hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Security/carrier-grade.dashboard.security.keypairs.md

 <p style="font-size: small;"> <a href="/helion/commercial/carrier/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/carrier/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/carrier/ga1/">NEXT &#9654;</a></p>
 -->

-# HP Helion OpenStack&#174; Carrier Grade: Managing Security Groups
+# HP Helion OpenStack&#174; Carrier Grade: Managing Key Pairs

 Use this option to manage and view key pairs.